-Kahungye Gorilla Group is found in the Rushaga sector of Bwindi Impenetrable National Park and is one of the 10 habituated Mountain Gorilla Groups that are sheltered by the impenetrable forests of Bwindi.
+Kahungye Gorilla Family is found in the Rushaga sector of Bwindi Impenetrable National Park and is one of the 10 habituated Mountain Gorilla Groups that are sheltered by the impenetrable forests of Bwindi.

-Briefly, Bwindi Impenetrable Forest is one of the forests situated in the southwestern part of Uganda.
-The forest apparently has four regions i.e Buhoma, Nkuringo, Rushaga and Ruhija each habit ting its own troop of Mountain Gorillas.
+Briefly, the Bwindi Impenetrable National Park forest is one of the forests situated in the southwestern part of Uganda.
+The forest apparently has four regions i.e Buhoma, Nkuringo, Rushaga and Ruhija each inhabiting its own troop of Mountain Gorillas.

 Among the most interesting sectors to track Mountain gorillas from is the Rushaga sector, the same and only sector where Uganda Gorilla habituation experiences take place from.